 Try these healthy toddler lunch ideas when your little one needs a meal for preschool, daycare, or the sitter.
 They’re toddler meals that are easy to pack and that don’t need to be reheated since I know that not all places have that option!

 Coming up with toddler lunch ideas is such a huge challenge for so many parents, myself included!
 These ideas will help you continue to come up with easy-to-pack toddler lunches that are also yummy and healthy.
 Each packed lunch can be enjoyed right out of a lunchbox, no reheating required, whether your toddler goes to daycare, preschool, or just needs a meal to take on the go.

-Mix and match as you like for your little one, refer to my Master Snack List for help rounding out meals, and you can include fresh veggies and fruit that your toddler usually likes as simple sides.
+Mix and match as you like for your little one, refer to my Master List of Healthy Snack Ideas for help rounding out meals, and you can include fresh veggies and fruit that your toddler usually likes as simple sides.

 - Try not to send something that your kiddo has never seen in any form or tasted in any variation before.
 You want lunch to be fun, yummy, and familiar.

 - Check any allergy or ingredient guidelines at your center or school to help keep everyone healthy.
 You may or may not be able to send nuts.

 - Ask for feedback on how your child ate so you know what they are liking (and not liking…).